Math

 For example, floorDiv(4, 3) == 1 and (4 / 3) == 1.

-• If the signs of the arguments are different, the quotient is negative and floorDiv returns the integer less than or equal to the quotient and the / operator returns the integer closest to zero.
+• If the signs of the arguments are different, floorDiv returns the largest integer less than or equal to the quotient while the / operator returns the smallest integer greater than or equal to the quotient.
+They differ if and only if the quotient is not an integer.

 For example, floorDiv(-4, 3) == -2, whereas (-4 / 3) == -1.